Stroke is a leading cause of death and disability

 What to do if you suspect a stroke

 Speed is very important.
-The faster your senior gets to the hospital for treatment, the better their chances for survival and recovery.
+The faster your older adult gets to the hospital for treatment, the better their chances for survival and recovery.

 If the stroke symptoms pass quickly, your older adult might have had a transient ischemic attack (TIA), which is caused by a brief blockage of blood flow to the brain.